SinaBaghali/InputData/README.md

 * DG parameters:

-	This sheet includes all the parameters relating to DGs on each column.
-The cost functions defined of DGs are assumed to be linear, and the upgrade costs of DGs are proportional to their average construction cost from [1].
+	This sheet includes all the parameters relating to DGsn.
+The cost functions defined for distributed generators (DGs) are assumed to be linear, and the upgrade costs of DGs are proportional to their average construction cost from [1].
 The cost coefficients for different DG nodes are calculated following the procedure presented in [2].
+The description of each column in this sheet is as follows:

  	* Nodes: Distribution nodes with DGs.
 	* up_cost: Cost of upgrading the DG capacity in \$/pu.